lucidsoftware/cumulus/modules/elb.md

 * `list` - Lists the names of all of the locally defined load balancers
 * `sync` - Syncs local configuration with AWS.
 If `<asset>` is specified, Cumulus will sync only the load balancer with that name.

+Unlike Cumulus' other modules, when syncing with the ELB module a bad configuration can put your load balancers in a bad state because of the ELB API's inability to perform updates transactionally.
+To combat this, we will attempt to rollback to a more stable configuration if any of the following properties fail to sync:

+* `listeners`
+* `subnets`
+* `tags`

+Any time a rollback is required, it will be printed in the console with a message explaining what happened.
+Doing another diff to figure out which attributes were or were not updated is recommended, followed by properly configuring the load balancer and syncing again.

 Migration
 ---------